- Explore bustling Bangkok by boat

 Day 6: Kanchanaburi to Koh Tao, via Bangkok.
 Spend the morning chilling by the river in Kanchanaburi, before travelling back to Bangkok.
 Then hop on the overnight bus to the unforgettable beaches of the South.

 Day 7: Koh Tao.
 Settle into the beach life on laid-back Tao.
 This dinky little island is all azure seas, coconut palms and some of the best diving in the world.
 Stretch out on the sands before checking out the nightlife.

 Day 8: Koh Tao Viewpoint Excursion and Freedom Beach.
 Strap on your walking shoes – we’re hiking up to a high point on the island today for spectacular views across Tao.
 This afternoon we’ll discover Freedom Beach – a gorgeous cove with clear blue water and great snorkelling.

 Day 9: Koh Tao Snorkelling Trip.
 Today we’re off for a fabulous boat trip round the island.
 We’ll stop at all the best snorkelling spots to look for tropical fish and colourful reefs.
 Sail back tired but happy and get ready for a night out at the local beach bars.

-Day 10: Koh Tao to Koh Phangan (15 & 21-day trip only).
-If you’re on the 15 or 21-day tour, travel over to the original home of the Full Moon Party - Koh Phangan.
-If you’re on the 10-day trip, your adventure ends here.
+Day 10: Koh Tao to Koh Phangan.
+Travel over to the original home of the Full Moon Party - Koh Phangan and explore the beaches and nightlife.